Fan Fic / Warriors of the World: Soldiers of Fortune

 - Redova mentions an incident with bedbugs where he just happened to "be in the same room and had nuthin' to do with them."
 The story is never elaborated.

 - The Battle of Al'Zahur is this in-universe.
 Only the people who were there know what happened and they're not allowed to talk about it due to "sensitive information".
+So far Valkron is the only one mentioned to have been in it, and he has no interest in talking about it.

-- Valkron's reputation seems to have originated from a series of expeditions he was assigned to.
+- Valkron's reputation seems to have also originated from a series of expeditions he was assigned to.
 Apart from the name of each expedition and the fact that all he did was "disobey orders to save lives", little else is elaborated.
 He doesn't want to talk about them, either.

 - Ominous Fog: One follows Argath and his darkwing entourage around for a while, and several times the Raulus can't head off on their mission because the fog is too thick to navigate through.
 It serves to delay them as well as give cover for Argath's attacks.

 - Only a Flesh Wound: Averted when Valkron gets a sword in his left shoulder.
 His left arm is rendered completely useless and the only way he stays on his feet is adrenaline.
+Even so, he only doesn't bleed out thanks to Iruna's timely intervention.

 - Only in It for the Money: Averted despite the fact that they're, you know, mercenaries.
 The reward for assessing the potential "threat" gets discussed between the mercenaries and ultimately chucked aside in the face of what truly ends up being at stake.

-- Power Trio: Valkron, Emeth and Iruna as a really odd íThree Amigos! variant.
+- Power Trio: Valkron, Emeth and Iruna.

 "Look here, you little shit," he growled.

 - Ragtag Bunch of Misfits: The members of the Raulus party are only united by one common cause: they shared the same unexplained recurring Mind Rape.
 They don't intend to do much more than help find the source of the portal, but suddenly they're the only ones left who can do something about it.
-So they resign themselves to it.

 - Red Shirt: The Payan guards during the invasion get picked off really quickly.